Shaishta-Anjum/My-LUNA/README.md

 - **Voice Interaction:** Luna interacts with users through voice recognition and speech synthesis, creating a seamless and hands-free experience.

-- **OpenAI Integration:** Harnessing the power of OpenAI's GPT-3.5 Turbo model, Luna generates intelligent responses to user prompts and questions.
+- **OpenAI Integration:** Harnessing the power of OpenAI's GPT-3.5 Turbo model, Luna generates intelligent responses to user prompts and questions, simply initiate your question with the phrase "Using AI."

 - **Website and Application Launch:** Luna can open a range of websites (YouTube, Google, WhatsApp, etc.) and applications (Spotify, browsers, etc.) with simple voice commands.
 Just say "Open [Website/App Name]."
 For example, say "Open YouTube" to open YouTube.